vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 Setting up a Riak cluster
 ----------------------------

 Setting up a cluster could be kind of tedious.
-Fortunately, there are always some giant's shoulders you can step on(*).
+Fortunately, there are always some giant's shoulders you can step on*.
 In this case I will use the Ryan Zezeski's rebar [templates](https://github.com/rzezeski/rebar_riak_core)

-Once you clone the templates repository from git hub, what is left to do is:
+Once you clone the templates repository from GitHub, make a new erlang application directory in _apps_ and run _rebar_ from it:

 ``` bash